brycefisher/ksql/design-proposals/klip-59-json-functions.md

 Given a string, parses it as a JSON object and returns a ksqlDB array of strings representing the top-level keys.
-Returns `NULL` if the string can't be interpreted as a JSON object, i.e., it is `NULL` or it does not contain valid JSON, or the JSON value is not an object.
+Returns `NULL` if the string can't be interpreted as a JSON object, i.e., it is `NULL` or the JSON value is not an object.

 #### Examples